Jewelry trends that are set to lead the jewelry world in the coming year

 Sicis Jewels: Micro mosaics

-Sicis Jewels is known for its detail-intensive pieces, particularly the ones that feature micro mosaic, which is an antique technique with its pinnacle in 19th-century Italy, inspired by French Art Deco.
-A great example of jewellery as art, they are crafted like traditional mosaics, but incredibly scaled- down in size.
+Sicis Jewels are known for detail-intensive pieces, particularly the ones that feature micro mosaic, which is an antique technique with its pinnacle in 19th-century Italy, inspired by French Art Deco.
+A great example of jewelry as art, they are crafted like traditional mosaics, but incredibly scaled-down in size.
 Having captivated many, Sicis’ pieces are laden with vibrant gemstones and have a contemporary charm.

 “At Sicis Jewels, we retrieve projects and graphic concepts already elaborated in the past, projecting them optimistically towards an imaginary future.
 An example of this is the Trigon collection, formed by tiny chips of micro mosaic, diamonds, and white gold, which repeat unexplored constellations from a parallel universe”, shares Gioia Placuzzi, Creative Director.